kaiwenwu96/bib-transformer/README.md

 ## Source of Bib Entries

-Google scholar is always a default source when cannot find official the bib entry.
-However, when possible, one should avoid using goodle scholar.
+Google scholar is always a default source when cannot find the official bib entry.
+However, when the official bib file is available, one should avoid using Google scholar.
 When possible, please cite a published version rather than an arXiv preprint version.

 We recommend downloading bib entries from official websites.
 Here is a non-exhaustive list of websites.

-1. For ICML, AISTATS and COLT papers, see <proceedings.mlr.press>
+1. For ICML, AISTATS and COLT papers, see <https://proceedings.mlr.press>
-2. For NIPS papers, see <papers.nips.cc>
+2. For NIPS papers, see <https://papers.nips.cc>
-3. For ICLR papers, see <openreview.net>
+3. For ICLR papers, see <https://openreview.net>
 4. For Annals of Statistics paper, see <https://projecteuclid.org/>
-5. For CVPR and ICCV papers, see <openaccess.thecvf.com>
+5. For CVPR and ICCV papers, see <https://openaccess.thecvf.com>

 ## General Citation Format

+We list a few examples illustrate the required bib fields for different types of publications.

 Cite a conference paper
 ```